Skip to content

 [INFO] mmu_free released 11 pages (2 page tables) for process 6

-Make sure you can explain the numbers that you print out in mmu_free
+Make sure you can explain the numbers that you print out in mmu_free.

 Accomplishments

-in egos-2000.
+You have finished reading library/elf and earth/cpu_mmu.c in egos-2000.
 Through the code, you have gained a precise understanding of how to create the virtual memory illusion for different processes.
 You have also learned the difference of thread and process which is closely related to virtual memory (specifically, the root page table).